Tuesday, October 29, 2024

 AN IRONIC TWIST THAT MAY PUT TRUMP BACK IN THE WHITE HOUSE

 Back in July I did a blogpost with the title "Can Harris Keep Up Her Momentum?", and now, with just a few days before the election, it appears that the answer might be no. That doesn't mean that Kamala Harris will definitely lose, the race now is essentially tied,.
-But it does appear that some of energy and excitement that came when Harris first announced her candidacy and the Democrats ran a joyful convention has dissipated.
+But it does appear that some of energy and excitement that came when Harris first announced her candidacy and the Democrats ran a joyful convention, has dissipated.

 This is enough to make me want to bang my head against a wall.
 Especially because, since the convention, Harris has run a near perfect campaign: she's raised over a billion dollars (considerably more than Donald Trump has), clearly bested him at the debate, and hasn't made any large, noticeable gaffes.
 Meanwhile, Trump has not only continued his usual mix of lies, boasts and racist comments, but he's also clearly started to show signs of mental decline, with his rambling speeches lasting so long that even his own supporters sometimes leave his rallies early.